louib/fpcli/README.md

     lint        Formats a Flatpak manifest
     ls          List all the Flatpak manifests in a specific directory parse       Parse a Flatpak manifest
-    to-yaml     Converts a manifest to YAML.
+    resolve     Resolve all the imported manifests in a manifest file to-yaml     Converts a manifest to YAML.
 The manifest must be a valid Flatpak manifest
 ```